BRUTEUdesc/AlmanaqueBrute/Paradigmas/README.md

 # Paradigms
 Topics:
 * **All Submasks**
-Iterates through all submasks of a bitmask.
+Iterates over all submasks of a bitmask.
 * **Mo**
 Solves offline simulations.
 * **TSP DP (Travelling Salesman DP)**